Author Topic: Wish List for PFE Features (Read 204004 times)

 Really!?
 I didn't know that.
 Too bad JEOL can't utilize the same pulse processing electronics for our WDS spectrometers!

-I'm assuming that PFE is not reading a SXES spectrometer?
-Correct?
-But you are somehow able to read the SXES spectrometer in PFE I will edit the "sanity check" for reading the values in the SCALERS.DAT file.
+I'm assuming that PFE is not reading a SXES spectrometer, correct?
+But if you are somehow able to read the SXES spectrometer in PFE I will edit the "sanity check" for reading the values in the SCALERS.DAT file.
 How low can the dead time values get on the SXES?

 John J. Donovan, Pres.